jerryhgladinet/docs/user_droid/source/index.rst

 .. image:: _static/2021NewImage004.png

-On the following screen, enter your Password and tap Done, to login to your server.
+On the following screen, enter your Password and tap Done, to log in to your server.

 Accessing Folders and Files
 ==============================